-Following this, you are required to make an application for a Student Pilot License offered by the Civil Aviation Authority of Singapore (CAAS).
-After this, application can be made for joining some of the flight schools present in Singapore, such as the Singapore Flying College or the Seletar Flight School.
+Following this, you are required to apply for a Student Pilot License offered by the Civil Aviation Authority of Singapore (CAAS).
+After this, an application can be made to join some of the flight schools present in Singapore, such as the Singapore Flying College or the Seletar Flight School.
 One can get trained for joining the Singapore Airlines Group.

 With the help of a Commercial Pilot License, one can become the co-pilot and the Pilot In Command of a multi-crew aircraft and single-crew aircraft respectively.
 The required criteria are the following: